mrturcot/Gentoo-Stuff/README.md

-Further edit the configs to your liking if you so choose && emerge @everything!
+Further edit the configs to your liking if you so choose, continue the install as normal && emerge @everything once done!
 <sub>~~kernel not included~~, however you could possibly use a kernel.bin [*not recommended as thats pretty lame*] eg. sys-kernel/
 gentoo-kernel-bin</sub>